 Examinations allow a candidate to demonstrate the knowledge required appropriate to their desired certification.
-RESNET online examinations are timelimited and open-book allowing any reference materials but excluding any form of communication with other individuals during the examination session.
+RESNET online examinations are time-limited and open-book allowing any reference materials but excluding any form of communication with other individuals during the examination session.
 Written examinations are administered by RESNET and overseen by a RESNET certified trainer or their designated proctor.
 Approved proctors include BPI exam proctors, faculty and staff of libraries, trade schools, colleges, independent testing institutions, or others as approved by RESNET.
 Approved proctors must agree to and sign a statement they will maintain security of the exam and its questions.
+Approved proctors shall adhere to RESNET's defined test proctoring procedures.